bennylope/bennylope.github.com/_posts/2015-04-08-reqs-and-specs.md

-It's possible, too, that our driver might have told us that given the traffic congestion, our limited time, and short distance, that it would be in our interest to walk or perhaps take a different mode of transport.
+It's possible, too, that our driver might have told us that given the traffic congestion, our limited time, and short distance, that it would be in our best interest to walk or perhaps to take a different mode of transport.

-On the street in Instanbul we stopped short in talking only about requirements.
+On the street in Istanbul, we stopped short in talking only about requirements.
 Here we're still relying on the driver as only a technical expert to decide on and navigate a route through the city's narrow and congested streets.
 We arrived on time at the museum but were somewhat underwhelmed by the museum.
-Had we discussed our *goals* with the driver this might have been a different outcome.
+Had we discussed our goals with the driver, there might have been a different final outcome.

-Our goal was to enjoy some
+Our goal was to enjoy some Turkish art in the one afternoon we had left.
-Turkish art in the one afternoon we had left.
-Implicit in this at least is that we want to get the best and most unique experience in the shortest amount of time.
-If we knew that our driver knew something not just about driving cars, not just about choosing routes through the city, but also about the city itself, including it's museums, we could have added the purpose, the goal of our trip.
+Implicit in this goal is that we want to get the best and most unique experience in the shortest amount of time.
+If we knew that our driver knew something not just about driving cars and about choosing routes through the city but also about the city itself, including its museums, we could have added the the goal of our trip.

-Now with the driver's aid
-we might have gone to a different museum altogether.
-"An afternoon in Istanbul?
-No, no, you want the Muesum of Islamic Art!"
-We're skeptical but take the driver's advice anyhow and are surprised by how absorbed one can become just in tiling alone.
+With the driver's aid, we might have gone to a different museum altogether.
+“An afternoon in Istanbul?
+No, no, you want the Museum of Islamic Art!”
+You are skeptical but take the driver's advice anyhow and you may be surprised by how absorbed one can become just in tiling alone.

 ### Making this possible

-This kind discovery is only possible with expertise and trust.
-As a consultant it means making sure your clients know about your expertise and asking questions when they specify routes.
-As a client it means going beyond specifying a route and explaining where you're trying to go and also why you're trying to get there.
+This kind of discovery is only possible with expertise and trust.
+To a consultant it means making sure your clients understand and trust your expertise, and asking them questions when they specify routes.
+To a client it means going beyond specifying a route and explaining where you're trying to go and also why you're trying to get there.